NikolaySezonov/pands-project/README.md

 iris_data.columns =["Sepal length (cm)","Sepal width (cm)","Petal length (cm)","Petal width (cm)","Species"]

 Then for the rest of the work I reviewed the key attributes of the data using the shape function.
-The output graphs from the program code can be found at the end.
+The output graphs from the program code can be found at the repository as the separate files.

 1. Species Name: